Managing Game on the Wind River Reservation

 Migration Routes near Wind River

 Editor’s note: Thanks to the following consultants on the Wind River Indian Reservation who worked with the author on the Wild Migrations project: James Trosper (Eastern Shoshone, Northern Arapaho), High Plains American Indian Research Institute, University of Wyoming; Eastern Shoshone Tribe: Jason Baldes, Curtis Barney, Roberta Engavo, Zedora Enos, John Washakie; Northern Arapaho Tribe: Mark Soldier Wolf, Herbert Welsh, Crawford White.
+And thanks to Wyoming Humanities, which supported development of this article.

 - “Brucellosis.”
 Cattle Today, Accessed Jan.
 18, 2019 at http://cattletoday.info/brucellosis.htm.